 In 2015, a decade after Etsy made its mark (and shortly after Etsy’s IPO) Amazon introduced Handmade.
 At first launch, Amazon Handmade was an invitation-only program for sellers who offered handmade goods like jewelry, stationery, and party supplies.
 It also required that all products sold be made or altered by hand.
 Amazon even went so far as to order products from sellers to enforce this requirement, a method they still employ to approve applicants today.

-Three years later, what started as 80,000 products from 5,000 sellers has grown to one million handcrafted items across all 50 US states and more than 60 countries.
+Years later, what started as 80,000 products from 5,000 sellers has grown to one million handcrafted items across all 50 US states and more than 60 countries.